Personal identification number: Mobile phone passcodes

 A mobile phone may be PIN protected.
 If enabled, the PIN (also called a passcode) for GSM mobile phones can be between four and eight digits and is recorded in the SIM card.
 If such a PIN is entered incorrectly three times, the SIM card is blocked until a personal unblocking code (PUC or PUK), provided by the service operator, is entered.
 If the PUC is entered incorrectly ten times, the SIM card is permanently blocked, requiring a new SIM card from the mobile carrier service.

-PINs are also commonly used in smartphones, as a form of personal authentication, so that only those who know the PIN will be able to unlock the device.
-After a number of failed attempts of entering the correct PIN, the user may be blocked from trying again for an allocated amount of time, all of the data stored on the device may be deleted, or the user may be asked to enter alternate information that only the owner is expected to know to authenticate.
-Whether any of the formerly mentioned phenomena occur after failed attempts of entering the PIN depends largely upon the device and the owner's chosen preferences in its settings.
+Note that this should not be confused with software-based passcodes that are often used on smartphones with lock screens: these are not related to the device's cellular SIM card, PIN and PUC.